 Every $1 spent on mitigation in new code construction saves $11 in disaster repair and recovery costs.

 Disaster resilience planning needs to include plumbing resiliency.
-The easiest way for municipalities to mitigate post-disaster human suffering while ensuring water quality and availability is to build plumbing resiliency into construction codes before disaster strikes.
+The easiest way for municipalities to mitigate post-disaster human suffering and ensure water quality and availability is to build plumbing resiliency into building codes before disaster strikes.

 It doesn’t take much for a natural disaster to turn into a water crisis.
 Weeks after power was restored to Texans impacted by the 2021 Winter Storm Uri, hundreds of thousands of Texans still didn’t have running water.

 The UPC has the lowest possible lifetime costs while also addressing: